-Figure 72

-Wood/Assessment of Prototype Performance The assessment of the wooden Nordic Wall is positive over all.
+Figure 72 Wood/Assessment of Prototype Performance The assessment of the wooden Nordic Wall is positive over all.
 5 indicates a traditional solution with new components.
 Economically, the concept is estimated to be a little below traditional component (new drywall) in terms of industrialization level and production cost.
 All other parameters are estimated to contain a high potential.

-Brick/Assessment of Prototype Performance The assessment of the Pantile facade is not promising for a commercial breakthrough.
+Brick/Assessment of Prototype The assessment of the Pantile facade is not promising for a commercial breakthrough.
 Four out of 10 parameters are assessed as lower than for a traditional cladding system from traditional cladding bricks or a steel facade.
-Figure 73/
+Figure 73

-market for this delicate system

-Glass/ Assessment of

-Prototype Performance

-The assessment of the selected Glass prototype is very
+Figure 74/ Glass/ Assessment of Prototype Performance The assessment of the selected Glass prototype is very positive in terms of cultural potential, use performance, sales as well as environmental performance (LCA).
+DfD, Availability, Industrialization are comparable to new products.

-products.
 Cost of production and ease of construction are assessed to be low at this stage.
-These parameters can be improved and the high merchantability suggests that there is a niche
+These parameters can be improved and the high merchantability suggests that there is a niche market for this delicate system

-Figure 74/